The Consortium “Mindspaces” is a project that won the grant of European Commission: STARTS/ Horizon2020 last summer.

 STARTS lighthouse pilots will explore art-inspired solutions to industrial/societal challenges in two chosen areas.
 Pilots will engage industry, technology, end-users, and artists in a broad artistic exploration of technologies with the aim of creating novel products, processes and services that respond better to human needs.
-The added value of artistic practices to realise unexpected solutions via artistic exploration must be clearly put forward in the two light house pilots.
+The added value of artistic practices to realize unexpected solutions via artistic exploration must be clearly put forward in the two lighthouse pilots.

 MindSpaces aims at burgeoning STARTS ecosystem by developing a novel paradigm of cooperation between artists, technology, research, industrial and user partners and a common working model (SIO1), which will allow for the initiation of projects of similar nature under the evolving STARTS ecosystem.